bjorns/aem-cmd/README.md

 Multiple properties can be set comma separated.
 Just quote the values if there are commas or spaces in the values.
+Quoting will also force the type to string, otherwise rudimentary type inference is performed recognizing numbers and booleans.

     $ acmd setprop prop1="I like cheese",prop2="I also like wine" /content/catalog/product4711